 Applicants for admission to a graduate program at Northern Michigan University must submit complete application forms, send all official undergraduate and graduate transcripts from all institutions attended, test scores, and other required supportive papers.

 Recommended submission deadlines are listed below.
 Applications will be processed on a rolling basis unless restricted by departmental guidelines.
 Check your specific program requirements for admission deadlines.
+International students should apply one year prior to their expected enrollment date to ensure sufficient time for application processing.

 Applications submitted after the recommended dates above will still be accepted.
 Eligible applications submitted after departmental deadlines will be reviewed by the departments only if the program is still accepting candidates.